arturogilja/arturogilja/README.md

 # Hi, I'm Arturo Gil 👋

-**Full-stack software engineer** with 7 years of experience building across the stack — from web apps and backends to AI features and native mobile.
+**Full-stack software engineer** with over 7 years of experience building across the stack — from web apps and backends to AI features and native mobile.
 I like jumping into unfamiliar problems and shipping pragmatic, well-tested solutions.

 🤖 Currently **Software Engineer at Meta**, working on **WhatsApp AI features for iOS** — building agentic experiences and the evaluation systems that keep them reliable.